LORD-MicroStrain/mip_sdk/README.md

 ### Serial Port

-A basic serial port interface is provided in C and C++ for Linux and Windows.
+A basic serial port interface is provided in C and C++ for Linux, Mac, and Windows.
 These can be modified for other platforms by the user.
 The serial port connection will be used in most cases, when the MIP device is connected via a serial or USB cable (the USB connection acts like a virtual serial port).